NearlyTRex/Stem/preferences/trunk/ReadMe.txt

 Once keys have been registered, you can call load() to read all of the specified values from disk; getInteger, getFloat, getBoolean, getString, and getData to access them; setInteger, setFloat, setBoolean, setString, and setData to modify them; and save() to write them back to disk.
 You can also use loadDefaultValue() to reset a single value to its default, or loadDefaultValues() to set all values to their defaults.

+If you want to save a file separate from the one maintained by Preferences itself, you can use the Preferences_getFilePath() function to retrieve an appropriate file path for it.

 Example:

 	Preferences * preferences;